myriadrf/lc-website/introduction/index.rst

 Continous Integration (CI) Hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CI platform will integrate one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.
+The CI platform integrates one or more test base stations with LTE modem banks via a cabled RF network, with reference clock distribution, control, and RF measurement.